Associated Banc-Corp (ASB): A Technical Analysis

 ASB) stock’s latest price update

-Associated Banc-Corp (NYSE: ASB)’s stock price has gone decline by -5.74 in comparison to its previous close of 17.24, however, the company has experienced a -4.19% decrease in its stock price over the last five trading days.
+Associated Banc-Corp (NYSE: ASB)’s stock price has dropped by -3.74 in relation to previous closing price of 15.78.
+Nevertheless, the company has seen a loss of -11.89% in its stock price over the last five trading days.

 ASB’s Market Performance